klausweiss/dotfiles/nvim/pack/default/start/hop/README.md

 - `:HopChar1`: type a single key and hop to any occurrence of that key in the document.
 - `:HopChar2`: type a bigram (two keys) and hop to any occurrence of that bigram in the document.
 - `:HopLine`: jump to any visible line in your buffer.
+- `:HopLineStart`: jump to any visible first non-whitespace character of each line in your buffer.

+Most of these commands have variant to jump before / after the cursor, and on the current line.
+For instance, `:HopChar1CurrentLineAC` is a form of `f` (Vim native motion) using Hop.

 If you would rather use the Lua API, you can test it via the command prompt: